 One mother's experience and outlook on high-functioning autism or Asperger's Syndrome.
 Sharing life experience, philosophy, and readings.

-A weight-loss program to succeed where other diets fail, especially for weight-gain associated with anti-depressants, and an aid for premenstrual syndrome (PMS) and migraines.
+A weight-loss program where other diets fail.
+A special aid for weight-gain associated with anti-depressants, also beneficial for premenstrual syndrome (PMS) and migraines.
 An in-depth book report.

 Acupuncture in China dates back to 100 B.C. and has become integral in modern alternative medicine practices.
 Based on an informational webinar presented by Andy Rosenfarb, N.D.